-Sainsbury’s and Asda merger to be probed by competition authorities
+Sainsbury’s and Asda merger to be investigated by competition watchdog

 -

-Sainsbury’s and Asda merger to be probed by competition authorities
+Sainsbury’s and Asda merger to be investigated by competition watchdog

 The competition watchdog has launched a formal investigation into the proposed £12 billion merger between Sainsbury’s and Asda.